tomasmark0308/Clash.Meta/README.md

 go env -w GOPROXY=https://goproxy.io,direct
 ```

+If you are familiar with Makefile, you should take a look at it.
+It already
+includes recipes for building for various targets.

-Now you can build it:
+Or for a start, you can try to build it manually:

 ```shell
 go build